 When you’re an authorized user, you’ll get your own credit card – linked to your family member’s account – that you can then use.
 Whenever you or the account’s primary user makes a payment, your score will gradually improve.

 Don’t run up debt on this card, though.
 If you do, you could hurt the primary user’s credit score.

 Pay your bills on time: Paying your bills on time each month is the surest way to improve your credit score.

-Making certain payments late – credit card, mortgage loan, auto loan, student loan, personal loan – could cause your credit score to fall by 100 points or more.
+Making certain payments late – on your credit card, mortgage loan, auto loan, student loans and personal loans – could cause your credit score to fall by 100 points or more.
 (A payment is officially considered late and reported to the credit bureaus if you pay more than 30 days past the due date.)